soasis/text/documentation/source/design/lucky 7 extensions/speed.rst

 Form: ``text_decode(tag, input, encoding, output, handler, state)``.

-An extension point to speed up decoding operations for a given encoding, its input and outpuut ranges, and the associated error handler and state.
+An extension point to speed up decoding operations for a given encoding, its input and output ranges, and the associated error handler and state.
 This can be helpful for encodings which :doc:`may need to hide certain parts of their state </design/lucky 7 extensions/state>`.

 Must return a :doc:`ztd::text::decode_result </api/decode_result>`.